How to Talk to Your Teen About Mental Health Challenges: 4 Easy Steps

-You might feel uncomfortable diving into serious topics, and that's OK.
+You might feel uncomfortable diving into serious topics, and that's okay.
 You shouldn't avoid the topic because you're scared of saying the wrong thing.
 In fact, many people with suicidal ideation feel relief when someone asks how they're feeling, and studies show that acknowledging suicide can reduce the risk of suicide.

 Even if you're not sure what to say, offering your unconditional support can go a long way.
-Even simple questions like "How are you feeling?" can have a major impact on your teen's mental well-being.
+Even simple questions like, "How are you feeling?" can have a major impact on your teen's mental well-being.

 Finding the right care for your teen can feel overwhelming, but there's good news: Your teen doesn't have to put their life on hold to meet with a licensed therapist.
 When your teen needs extra support beyond traditional once-per-week therapy, online virtual intensive outpatient programs can help them make a positive change in their mental health.